deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_19_7.png)

-> 🔼 The figure illustrates the MagicTailor pipeline, which fine-tunes a text-to-image diffusion model to learn and integrate a target concept and its component using Dynamic Masked Degradation and Dual-Stream Balancing to address semantic pollution and imbalance.
+> 🔼 Figure 1 illustrates the concept of personalization in text-to-image diffusion models, showcasing component-controllable personalization as a new task and example images generated by the proposed MagicTailor framework.
 > <details>
 > <summary>read the caption</summary>
-> Figure 3: Pipeline overview of MagicTailor.
-Using reference images as the inputs, MagicTailor fine-tunes a T2I diffusion model to learn both the target concept and component, enabling the generation of images that seamlessly integrate the component into the concept.
-Two key techniques, Dynamic Masked Degradation (DM-Deg, see Section 3.2) and Dual-Stream Balancing (DS-Bal, see Section 3.3), address the challenges of semantic pollution and semantic imbalance, respectively.
-For clarity, only one image per concept/component is presented and the warm-up stage is not depicted.
+> Figure 1: (a) Illustration of personalization, demonstrating how text-to-image (T2I) diffusion models can learn and reproduce a visual concept from given reference images. (b) Illustration of component-controllable personalization, depicting a newly formulated task that aims to modify a specific component of a visual concept during personalization. (c) Example images generated by MagicTailor, showcasing the effectiveness of the proposed MagicTailor, a novel framework that adapts T2I diffusion models for component-controllable personalization.
+For clarity, the red and blue circles are used to highlight the target concept and component, respectively.
 > </details>

 ![](figures/figures_19_8.png)

-> 🔼 Figure 1 illustrates personalization and component-controllable personalization in text-to-image diffusion models, including examples of images generated by MagicTailor.
+> 🔼 Figure 1 illustrates the personalization and component-controllable personalization tasks, and shows example images generated by the proposed MagicTailor framework.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Illustration of personalization, demonstrating how text-to-image (T2I) diffusion models can learn and reproduce a visual concept from given reference images. (b) Illustration of component-controllable personalization, depicting a newly formulated task that aims to modify a specific component of a visual concept during personalization. (c) Example images generated by MagicTailor, showcasing the effectiveness of the proposed MagicTailor, a novel framework that adapts T2I diffusion models for component-controllable personalization.
 For clarity, the red and blue circles are used to highlight the target concept and component, respectively.